Meeting a psychologist for an assessment of Intrusive thoughts

 Intrusive thoughts are part of OCD.
-Some people, primarily due to stuff they have read on the Internet, may believe they have pure O, that is, obsessions, and do not have any of the compulsions that occur with an OCD, but they will be there.
-Intrusive thoughts are obsessive thoughts that you do not want but find difficult to control.
+Some people, primarily due to stuff they have read on the Internet, may believe they have pure O, that is, obsessions, and do not have any compulsions that occur with an OCD, but they will be there.
+Intrusive thoughts are obsessive thoughts you do not want but find difficult to control.

 Your clinician, during the assessment, will ask about some or all of the following.